 This ordinance excludes detached single-family dwellings and detached duplexes.

-It is currently estimated that approximately 1,500 buildings in the city of Los Angeles fall within the scope of this ordinance.
+It is estimated that approximately 1,500 buildings in the city of Los Angeles fall within the scope of this ordinance.
+Even if the building has not been identified by the City, any concrete building with a permit application submitted before January 13, 1977 is subject to the retrofit ordinance.